What is WordPress Cron, Why Do I Need It, and What Are the Alternatives?

 If they are all showing now (as in the screenshot below) this means the cron jobs are stuck.

 The easiest way to get this issue solved is to contact your host, explain the situation and even provide a link to this page so that they can understand the exact problem.

 Limitations of WordPress Cron

 You may be wondering, “What happens if no one visits my website at all?
 Does WordPress Cron not run?”
 The biggest limitation of WordPress Cron stems from its inability to run without visitors.
 This leads to a few potential issues.

 WordPress Cron is Imprecise (Zero Visits = Zero Cron Runs)

-If you’ve scheduled a feed source to update every 15 minutes, but you only get one visitor on that day, the cron job that fetches feeds for that source will only be triggered once during that day.
+If you’ve scheduled a feed source to update every 15 minutes, but you only get one visitor every few hours, the cron job that fetches feeds for that source will be triggered only once in several hours.

 Getting Around the Limitations